-2. roses and rot (Kat Howard) – It has great reviews from me crew but it is about the fae.
-So I have not read it and currently do not plan to.
+2. roses and rot (Kat Howard) – Great reviews from me crew but about the fae.
+No.

-5. the stars at oktober bend (Glenda Millard) – I didn’t realize it might be a contemporary romance.
-I don’t really do those so it will remain unread.
+5. the stars at oktober bend (Glenda Millard) – Might be a contemporary romance.
+Oops!

 8. fool’s gold – the dragon lords book 1 (Jon Hollins) – Described as “Guardians of the Galaxy planning a heist on Smaug’s gold.”
-Only one review from me crew member and she wasn’t thrilled with it.
-Off me list!
+Only one bad crew review.
+No.

 14. cannibalism: a perfectly natural history (Bill Schutt) – Aye, I still wants to read it!

-15. the echo of twilight (Judith Kinghorn) – I have forgotten about it twice so not gonna read it now.
+15. the echo of twilight (Judith Kinghorn) – Forgotten about it twice now.
+No.

-21. flame in the mist (Renee Ahdieh) – The reviews of me crew for this one tend to be mixed and I forgot about this rejection.
-Off the list!
+21. flame in the mist (Renee Ahdieh) – Mixed crew reviews and I forgot about it.
+No.

-23. skullsworn (Brian Staveley) – This be a prequel book written after the initial trilogy was completed.
-The goal be to reread the trilogy then read this.
+23. skullsworn (Brian Staveley) – Prequel book.
+Goal be reread trilogy then this.

-28. becoming bonnie (Jenni L. Walsh) – Historical fiction about Bonnie and Clyde that sounds fun.
-I don’t know if I would purchase this but tempted.
+28. becoming bonnie (Jenni L. Walsh) – Historical fiction of Bonnie and Clyde.
+Tempted.

 29. welcome to the slipstream (Natalka Burian) – I knew the author before I became a pirate.
 She wouldn’t remember me but I wanted to support her.